Powell Janulus: World record holder for fluency

 In 1985, Janulus entered into the Guinness World Records for spoken fluency in 42 languages.
 To qualify, he took a two-hour conversational fluency test with a native speaker of each language he spoke at that time.
 This testing took place over one month.
 Powell said that he considers himself skilled in 64 languages and that he had studied at least 80.
 He said that the Canadian actor John Candy hired him to help him speak Punjabi for the 1989 film Who's Harry Crumb?.
 He appeared on The Tonight Show where talk show host Johnny Carson invited speakers of 48 languages to test Janulus.

-It was reported that Powell speaks the following 42 languages: French, Spanish, Portuguese, Italian, Romanian, German, Dutch, Frisian, Norwegian, Danish, Swedish, Icelandic, Russian, Ukrainian, Polish, Czech, Serbian, Slovak, Slovene, Kashubian, Lusatian, Wendish, Belarusian, Macedonian, Bulgarian, Hindi, Punjabi, Urdu, Armenian, Sinhalese, Tibetan, Japanese, Mandarin, Cantonese, Croatian, Greek, Turkish, Kurdish, Finnish, Korean and Persian.
-This list does not include English, which is his native language, or the many other languages in which he has some proficiency.
+It was reported that Powell speaks the following 41 languages (excluding English, which is his native language), and the many other languages in which he has some proficiency:

 Recent years

-Powell was reported to have died in 2006, however this was inaccurate.
-In an interview, he stated that his disappearance was due to a stroke he suffered at that time.
+Powell was reported to have died in 2006, but in an interview, he stated that this was inaccurate.
+His disappearance was due to a stroke he suffered at that time.
 He reported that he lost his ability to speak English, due to brain damage.
 He claimed to have regained his English spoken ability by speaking Dutch with a nurse.
 He is currently retired and living in White Rock, British Columbia.

 In August 2013, he was again the subject of a language testing event during which he spoke at least 20 languages and modeled the learning process with Korean and Tagalog.